-Ed 353 GROWTH & DEVELOPMENT OF THE YOUNG CHILD

-A study of the physical, mental, social, emotional, and psychological growth and development of the child from conception through early childhood.
+Ed 353 GROWTH & DEVELOPMENT OF THE YOUNG CHILD (3-0) 3 A study of the physical, mental, social, emotional, and psychological growth and development of the child from conception through early childhood.
 Emphasis is given to the child in the school setting.
 Offered on demand.
+Prerequisite: permission of instructor.

-Ed 355 METHODS AND TECHNIQUES FOR TEACHING PRE-SCHOOL CHILDREN
+Ed 355 METHODS AND TECHNIQUES FOR (3-0) 3 TEACHING PRE-SCHOOL CHILDREN

 Designed to acquaint the student with the pre-school curriculum and methods of teaching children, age 1-6.
 The student will have the opportunity to discover creative activities and their implementation in the classroom.
 An eclectic approach will be used.
 Offered on demand.
+Prerequisite: permission of instructor.

-Ed 362 DEVELOPMENTAL READING IN THE SECONDARY SCHOOL
+Ed 362 DEVELOPMENTAL READING IN THE (3-0) 3 SECONDARY SCHOOL